sridhareguram/sridhareguram.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hey!
+# Hey there!

-My bio:
+## My Bio

-- I'm a 22 y/o 'CS' Masters Student at Indiana University Bloomington
+👨‍💻 I'm a 22-year-old 'CS' Masters Student at Indiana University Bloomington.

-- Did my internship at Tata Consultancy Service
+💼 Completed my internship at Tata Consultancy Service.

-- Currently pursuing my Masters in Computer Science at Indiana University Bloomington
+📚 Currently pursuing my Masters in Computer Science at Indiana University Bloomington.

-- I pursued my undergraduation in Bachelors of Technology in Computer Science and Engineering.
+🎓 Completed my undergraduation in Bachelors of Technology in Computer Science and Engineering.

-- By day, you might find me studying new courses on fields like Software Engineering, Advanced Database Concepts.
+🌞 By day, you might find me studying new courses on fields like Software Engineering, Advanced Database Concepts.

-- By night, I love exploring different fields of study, reading various research articles
+🌙 By night, I love exploring different fields of study, reading various research articles.

-### My interests
+## My Interests

-- Playing and Watching Cricket.
-I love it
+- 🏏 Playing and Watching Cricket.
+I love it.
-- Art
+- 🎨 Art.
-- Also love to play Badminton, Basketball
+- 🏸 Also love to play Badminton, Basketball.
-- Fond of physical cardio
+- 🏃‍♂️ Fond of physical cardio.
-- Playing the guitar
+- 🎸 Playing the guitar.